nazamhussain/katacoda/git-basics/intro.md

 By the end of this scenario, you should be comfortable with the following:

-* Initial Git Configuration
-* Setting up a Local Repository
+* Initializing a Local Repository
 * Staging Files
 * Ignoring Files
 * Checking the Git status of a repository